L-Blondy/lb-lazy-images/README.md

 # lb-lazy-images

-Lazy load images with `Parcel-bundler`.
+Lazy load utility for `Parcel-bundler`.
 Based on the `IntersectionObserver` API.
 All images will eagerload as a fallback if the IntersectionObserver API is not supported.
 You can however polyfill it if you wish.